 Mark Shriver, President

 Mark K. Shriver is President of Save the Children Action Network, where he leads an effort to mobilize Americans to end preventable maternal, newborn and child deaths globally and to ensure that every child in the U.S. has access to high-quality early childhood education.
+He is also Senior Vice President of U.S. Programs & Advocacy at Save the Children.
 Shriver’s career fighting for social justice in advocacy and service organizations, as well as elected office, has focused on advancing the right of every child to a safe and vibrant childhood.

 Shriver joined Save the Children in 2003, serving as Senior Vice President for U.S. Programs until 2013.
 In that capacity, he created and oversaw the agency’s early childhood education, literacy, health, and emergency preparedness and response programs in the United States.